Hamburg to Copenhagen by train

 2nd class seats.
 Larger photo.

-Step 2, ICEMore information about ICE trains.
+Step 2, ICEMore about ICE trains.

 ICE2 restaurant car ICE2 bar car